-Year Ending December 31, 2008 udited)

-2006 (unau (Inthousands,exce 2008 Idited)

-(unau (Inthousands,exce udited)

-(Inthousands,exce

-¢ 00.115 eptperunitamounts)

-\$ 0Z,115 \$ 68,681

-(2,923)

-(16,243) (10,248)

-(6,952) (8,695)

-(11,142) (9,854)

-(2,000) (2,000)

-(9,970) (11,355)

-185

-61

-(74) ·

-\$ 12,872 \$ 26,714

-11,142 9,854

-9,970 11,355

-(185)

-33,984 47,738

-(9,840) (11,225)

-- 185

-(34,200)

-(9,515) (9,515)

-34,200

-\$ 14,629 \$ 27,183

-\$ 1.40 \$ 1.40

-14,700

-10,671

-518

-\$ 25,889 \$ 25,889

-\$ (11,260) \$ 1,294

-\$ 33,984 \$ 47,738

-11.260 (1,294)

-\$ 45,244 \$ 46,444

-(16,243) (6,952) (11,142) (2,000) (9,970) 61 12,872 11,142 9,970

-(1) The proforma data included herein is not indicative of forecasted financial results nor does it represent comparable results of operations.

-Table of Contents (2) The forecasted column is based on the assumptions set forth in "-Forecast Assumptions and Considerations-Summary of Significant Forecast Assumptions."

-(3) EBITDA represents net income before interest, taxes, depreciation and amortization.
-EBITDA is not Lot Do to the result of the moder before merces, takes, deplectation and annotation to the Dor to not a recognized measure under GAAP, but is a measure that management believes is highly correlated to cash flow and useful for the purpose of reconciling expected cash earnings to cash available for distribution.
-Additionally, EBITDA will be used as a supplemental financial measure by management and by external users of our financial statements, such as investors, for the reasons discussed below.
+Pro Forma(1) Forecast(2)

+Year Ended Year Ending

+December 31, December 31,

+2006 2008

+(Inthousands,exce dited) eptperunitamounts)

+Time charter and voyage revenues \$ 62,115 \$ 68,681

+FFA gains/(losses) (2,923)

+Time charter and voyage expenses (16,243) (10,248)

+Direct vessel expenses (6,952) (8,695)

+Depreciation and amortization (11,142) (9,854)

+General and administrative expenses (2,000) (2,000)

+Interest expense and finance cost (9,970) (11,355)

+Interest income 185

+Other income 61

+Other expenses (74)

+Net income \$ 12,872 \$ 26,714

+Adjustments to reconcile net income to Estimated EBITDA

+Add:

+Depreciation and amortization 11,142 9,854

+Interest expense and finance cost 9,970 11,355

+Interest income (185)

+Estimated EBITDA(3) 33,984 47,738

+Adjustments to reconcile estimated EBITDA to estimated cash available for distribution:

+Less:

+Cash interest expense (9,840) (11,225)

+Cash interest income 185

+Expansion capital expenditures (34,200)

+Replacement capital expenditures reserve (9,515) (9,515)

+Add:

+Borrowings to fund expansion capital expenditures(4) 34,200

+Estimated cash available for distribution \$ 14,629 \$ 27,183

+Per unit minimum annual distribution \$ 1.40 \$ 1.40

+Annual distributions to(5):

+Common units 14,700 14,700

+Subordinated units held by affiliates of our general partner 10,671 10,671

+General partner units held by our general partner 518 518

+Total minimum annual cash distributions(6) \$ 25,889 \$ 25,889

+Excess (shortfall) of cash available for distributions over the minimum annual distributions \$ (11,260) \$ 1,294

+Calculation of minimum estimated EBITDA necessary to pay minimum annual cash distributions

+Estimated EBITDA \$ 33,984 \$ 47,738

+Less: Ψ 00,004 Ψ 41,100

+(Excess) shortfall of cash available for distributions over minimum annual

+distributions 11,260 (1,294)

+Minimum estimated EBITDA necessary to pay minimum annual cash distributions \$ 45,244 \$ 46,444

+(1) The pro forma data included herein is not indicative of forecasted financial results nor does it represent comparable results of operations.

+- Table of Contents

+(2) The forecasted column is based on the assumptions set forth in "-Forecast Assumptions and Considerations-Summary of Significant Forecast Assumptions." - (3) EBITDA represents net income before interest, taxes, depreciation and amortization.
+EBITDA is not a recognized measure under GAAP, but is a measure that management believes is highly correlated to cash flow and useful for the purpose of reconciling expected cash earnings to cash available for distribution.
+Additionally, EBITDA will be used as a supplemental financial measure by management and by external users of our financial statements, such as investors, for the reasons discussed

 EBITDA will allow us to measure the financial and operating performance of our assets without regard to financing methods, capital structure or the accounting effects of capital expenditures and acquisitions.
 For instance, our net income will be affected by whether we finance assets or operations with debt or equity.
 Likewise, our net income will be affected by our assets' depreciation or amortization schedules.
 We anticipate that investors will use EBITDA as an indication of significant future operating cash inflows.
-By reviewing our earnings before the impact of interest, taxes, depreciation and amortization, we, our investors and others will be able to understand the performance of our assets and operations on a more commarable basis form period to period and performance of our assets and operations on a more comparable basis from period to period and against the performance of other companies in our indust ry.
+By reviewing our earnings before the impact of interest, taxes, depreciation and amortization, we, our investors and others will be able to understand the performance of our assets and operations on a more comparable basis from period to period and against the performance of other companies in our indust ry.